Port Chicago disaster: Disaster

 One hundred and two men of the Sixth Division, many fresh from training at NSGL, were busy rigging the newly built Victory ship SS Quinault Victory (also spelled Quinalt Victory) in preparation for loading it with explosives, a task that was to begin at midnight.
-The Quinault Victory contained a partial load of fuel oil, some of which was of a type that released flammable fumes as it sat, or upon agitation.
+The Quinault Victory had a partial load of fuel oil, some of which was of a type that released flammable vapors as it sat, or upon agitation.
 The fuel, taken aboard at Shell Oil Company's Martinez refinery mid-day on July 17, would normally be sluiced to other fuel tanks in the following 24 hours.

-Sixty-seven officers and crew of the two ships were at their stations, and various support personnel were present such as the three-man civilian train crew and a Marine sentry.
-Nine Navy officers and 29 armed guards watched over the procedure.
-A Coast Guard fire barge with a crew of five was docked at the pier.
+Sixty-seven officers and crew of the two ships were at their stations, and various support personnel were present, such as the three-man civilian train crew and a Marine sentry.
+In total, nine Navy officers and 29 armed guards watched over the procedure.
+A U.S Coast Guard fire barge with a crew of five was docked at the pier.
 An officer who left the docks shortly after 10 p.m. noticed that the Quinault Victory′s propeller was slowly turning over and that the men of Division Three were having trouble pulling munitions from the rail cars because they had been packed so tightly.